ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/ParallelComputing.md

 > On ubuntu you can use mpich which is installed as:
 > `sudo apt install mpich`
 >
-> If your local machine doesn't have mpi you can install it, but sometimes it can be rather tricky.
-> Instead you might just log into gadi and run your work there.
-> `module load openmpi`
 {: .callout}

 Whilst we can use our COMM_WORLD to pass messages between processes, it's a very ineffective way to pass large quantities of data (see previous chat about serialization).